sifulovi/sifulovi/README.md

 Software Engineer
 -----------------

-Since the dinosaur era(Since 2017), I have started my software engineering journey.
+Since the dinosaur era, I have started my software engineering journey.
 Love to work with cutting-edge technologies.
 Love to work with Java-based technologies like Spring, Spring Boot, and Hibernate.
 Besides a full-time job, I also work as a freelancer.

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [isiful.ovi@gmail.com](mailto:isiful.ovi@gmail.com)
-* 🧠  I'm learning Multi Threading and and RUST lang
-* 🤝  I'm open to collaborating on Any Java based application like Spring boot Groovy on Grails.
+* 🤝  I'm open to collaborating on Any Java-based application like Spring Boot, Groovy on Grails.
 For frontend like to work with Reactjs, and Angular 2+ too.

 ### Skills